neurolibre/submit/README.md

 <img align="left" src="https://conp-pcno.github.io/images/neurolibre-icon-red.png"> NeuroLibre is a curated repository of interactive neuroscience notebooks, seamlessly integrating data, text, code and figures.
 Notebooks can be freely modified and re-executed through the web, offering a fully reproducible, “libre” path from data to figures.
 NeuroLibre is powered by the Binder project with computational resources provided by [CONP](http://conp.ca/), [CBRAIN](http://mcin.ca/technology/cbrain/), and [Compute Canada](https://www.computecanada.ca/).

-**WARNING:** the neurolibre is at an alpha stage.
-Our submission and review process is under construction, and the production servers hosting notebooks are still not functioning at normal capacity.
+**WARNING:** NeuroLibre is at an alpha stage of development.
+Our submission and review process is under construction, and the production servers are still not functioning at normal capacity.
 Please be patient, or come back in a few months for the first stable release of the platform.

 # What can be published on NeuroLibre?